Training & FAQs

 No, but the name of the preparer and date of preparation are required.

 The customer may provide cost estimates at its discretion, but it is always up to PBS to perform due diligence on the estimates to verify and validate them.
-PBS will still need to assess whether the costs are fair and reasonable by completing an IGE or confirming that what is provided is sufficient.
+PBS will still need to assess whether the costs are fair and reasonable by completing a GSA Cost Estimate or IGE, or from written confirmation from a GSA PM or Cost Estimator that what the customer provided is sufficient.

 Yes, but PBS must still conduct its own due diligence to verify the validity of the customer’s estimate.